opencog/external-tools/client/README.md

 #### Documentation

-The attention_interface API has docstrings for each method that describe correct usage.
+The client API has docstrings for each method that describe correct usage.
 A summary of the available methods is presented below.

 ##### OpenCog Python Scripting Interface API